entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The lateral plate is a syanpomorphy of antiarchs with a unique topology with neighboring plates.
 The lateral plate should be homgologous to the postorbital plate of other placoderms (equivalent of the sarcopterygian intertemporal, the actinopterygian dermosphenotic).

 > - The coding of *Eosteus* is 0.
+The coding of *Megamastax amblyodus* is 0.

 151. Paranuchal number: (0) one pair; (1) two pairs.

 > Zhu *et al*.
 (2013), Character 162; Choo *et al*.
 (2017), Character 171; King *et al*.
 (2017), Character 189; Castiello (2018), Character 187; Zhu Y. *et al*.
 (2022), Character 154; Brazeau *et al*.
 (2023), Character 195.

 > - The coding of *Eosteus* is ?, as the extrascapulars are not seen.
+The coding of *Megamastax amblyodus* is 1.

 152. Median paranuchal plate: (0) absent; (1) present.